magento/devdocs/guides/v2.0/howdoi/install/install-quick-ref.md

 	(You can use the same instructions to install on other UNIX distributions like RedHat Enterprise Linux (RHEL), or Debian, but these instructions aren't for Mac or Windows.)
 *	Your host's IP address is 192.0.2.5
-*	You're installing to the `magento2` subdirectory under your web server's docroot
+*	You're installing to the `magento2` subdirectory under your web server's docroot (full path is `/var/www/html/magento2`)

 	You can optionally set up static routing or a virtual host to install to a host name instead of an IP but that's beyond the scope of this topic.